valtido/sentry-docs/src/collections/_documentation/clients/php/usage.md

 });
 ```

+&nbsp;
 ## Error Control Operators

-In PHP its fairly common to use the [suppression operator](http://php.net/manual/en/language.operators.errorcontrol.php) to avoid bubbling up handled errors:
+In PHP it's fairly common to use the [suppression operator](http://php.net/manual/en/language.operators.errorcontrol.php) to avoid bubbling up handled errors:

 ```php
 $my_file = @file('non_existent_file');
 ```

 In these situations, Sentry will never capture the error.
-If you wish to capture it at that stage you’d need to manually call out to the PHP client:
+If you wish to capture it at that stage, you’d need to manually call out to the PHP client:

 ```php
 $my_file = @file('non_existent_file');